nus-cs2103-AY2324S2/ip/docs/README.md

 ## Acknowledgements

 Toothless is based on the Duke project created by the [SE-EDU initiative](https://se-education.org).
 It is a project that is part of the CS2103T Software Engineering module at the National University of Singapore.
-It is created by the following contributors: